 The proposed Generating Facilities corresponding to earlier queued Interconnection Requests meeting the criteria set forth below:

-proposed Generating Facilities in Queue Cluster 4 or earlier that have executed PPAs with Load-Serving Entities and have GIAs that are in good standing; or
+proposed Generating Facilities in Queue Cluster 4 or earlier that have executed and active PPAs with Load-Serving Entities and have GIAs that are in good standing; or

 proposed Generating Facilities in Queue Cluster 5 and subsequent Queue Clusters that were previously allocated TP Deliverability and have met the retention criteria set forth in GIDAP Section 8.9.3.

-As to both criterion (i) and criterion (ii), the CAISO would set aside TP Deliverability in MW amounts that reflect the Deliverability Status requested by the identified Generating Facilities and their expected Qualifying Capacity amounts, which will not necessarily be the same as their installed MW of capacity.
-For example, a wind or solar photovoltaic resource of 100 MW installed capacity that requested Full Capacity Deliverability Status would typically have a Qualifying Capacity somewhat less than 100 MW, and this lesser amount would be reflected in the MW amount of TP Deliverability the CAISO sets aside before issuing new allocations.
+As to both criterion (i) and criterion (ii), the CAISO would set aside TP Deliverability in MW amounts that reflect the Deliverability Status requested by the identified Generating Facilities for the expected Qualifying Capacity amounts, which will not necessarily be the same as their installed MW of capacity.
+For example, a wind or solar photovoltaic resource of 100 MW installed capacity that requested Full Capacity Deliverability Status would typically have a Qualifying Capacity somewhat less than 100 MW.
+A capacity level lower than 100 MW but higher than the Qualifying Capacity, as specified in the deliverability assessment methodology, would be reflected in the MW amount of TP Deliverability the CAISO sets aside before issuing new allocations.
 If the same Generating Facility requested Partial Capacity Deliverability Status, it would have an even smaller impact on the set-aside of TP Deliverability.
 For another example, a Generating Facility that met criterion (i) but requested Energy-Only Deliverability Status would not require any set aside of TP Deliverability.

 any Maximum Import Capability included as a planning objective in the Transmission Plan; and